StarRocks/starrocks/docs/en/data_source/External_table.md

 * **EXTERNAL:** This keyword indicates that the table to be created is an external table.
 * **host:** This parameter specifies the IP address of the leader FE node of the destination StarRocks cluster.
-* **port:**  This parameter specifies the RPC port of the leader FE node or the BRPC port of the BE node in the destination StarRocks cluster.
+* **port:**  This parameter specifies the RPC port of the leader FE node or the bRPC port of the BE node in the destination StarRocks cluster.

   * For the RPC port of the leader FE node, see `rpc_port` in the FE configuration file **fe/fe.conf**.
 The default RPC port is `9020`.
-  * For the BRPC port of the BE node, see `brpc_port` in the BE configuration file **be/be.conf**.
-The default BRPC port is `8060`.
+  * For the bRPC port of the BE node, see `brpc_port` in the BE configuration file **be/be.conf**.
+The default bRPC port is `8060`.

 * **user:** This parameter specifies the username used to access the destination StarRocks cluster.
 * **password:** This parameter specifies the password used to access the destination StarRocks cluster.